fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 ---
 title: "Complete guide to self-hosting a website through Cloudflare Tunnel"
 description: "Self-hosting a static web blog has never been easier thanks to Cloudflare Tunnel.
-In this guide I explain how to expose a static website hosted on machine inside my network to the internet using Nginx as webserver and securing it with various free Cloudflare services."
+In this guide I explain how to expose a static website self-hosted on a Linux server inside my home network to the internet using NginxCloudflare Tunnel, and securing it with various other free Cloudflare services."
 pubDate: 2023-12-29
-updatedDate: 2025-02-03
+updatedDate: 2025-02-05
 tags:
   - cloudflare
 ---